Community Engagement Campaign

-The goal of Augusta University’s diversity in research campaign seeks to engage the community in meaningful conversations regarding human subject research at Augusta University and establish a collaborative relationship with the citizens we serve.
+The goal of Augusta University’s Community Engagement campaign seeks to engage the community in meaningful conversations regarding human subject research at Augusta University and establish a collaborative relationship with the citizens we serve.

 Research study populations should mirror the characteristics of our surrounding community.
-However, due to persistent health disparities, which often stem from a lack of trust within underrepresented and underserved communities, inclusion within study populations is not always reflective of the community.
-Research studies that are not appropriately inclusive undermine the confidence of underrepresented and underserved communities.
+However, due to persistent health disparities, which often stem from a lack of trust, inclusion within study populations is not always reflective of the actual community.
+Research studies that are not appropriately inclusive undermine the confidence of the research results.

-We also begin community outreach efforts.
-The efforts included community educational forums to reach underrepresented populations.
-In these forums, we focused on listening to the communities and taking back suggestions on how to improve our participant outreach and representation.
+We also begin community outreach efforts - "Boots on the Ground".
+The efforts included community educational forums, where we focused on listening to the communities and taking back suggestions on how to improve our participant outreach and representation.
 We also wanted to provide them with needed education and tools.
-Outreach efforts also included research symposiums focused on Health literacy and representation of our IRB office at community health fairs to again engage with and learn from underrepresented communities.
+Outreach efforts also included research symposiums focused on Health literacy and representation of our IRB office at community health fairs, and research days, to again engage with and learn from the community.

-We also will increase our outreach efforts.
-We will perform internal reviews of policies and IRB composition to ensure diversity and review of implicant barriers to recruitment.
+We will perform internal reviews of policies and IRB composition to ensure we have membership of varied backgrounds and review of implicant barriers to recruitment.
 We will continue to partner with Community Based Researchers to collaborate and serve as a liaison between investigators and the community.

 Tiffany Coleman, MS, MPH, CIP